katherinewadge-berrospi/Animal_detection_camera/README.md

 5. Paste in your API key when asked

 You can now use the `heroku` CLI program - try running `heroku apps` to confirm it works.
 This API key is unique and private to you, so do not share it.
 If you accidentally make it public, then you can create a new one with _Regenerate API Key_.

+---

+## Business Requirements

+The client for this project, Steve Backshall, wants a predictive system that can accurately detect animal species from images caught on his animal trap cameras.
+This project thus needs multiple business requires and research needs.

+- **Business requirement 1:**
+  - The client is interested in visually differentiating animal species using image data.
+- **Business requirement 2:**
+  - The client wants the system to identify which animal species is present in an image.

+### Research Needs

+- **Wildlife Monitoring & Conservation**
+  - Automating identification of animals captured on the camera traps reduced manual efforts by ecologists.
+  - Can enable large-scale monitoring of biodiversity and endangered species.
+- **Educational Apps**
+  - Provides an interactive tool (the Streamlit dashboard) for students and researchers to explore this animal image dataset.
+  - Supports learning about classification models and species differences.
+- **Research & Data Analysis**
+  - Enables deep analysis of animal population distributions and patterns by providing reliable automated labelling.

 ## Dataset Content